cityofasheville/simplicity-backend/readme.md

 ###*Rule:*
 * The Count SQL statement must have one field that returns a integer named exactly "count".
 * The Count SQL statement must return a number greater than 1.
-*Awesomes there is a view that takes care of buffers*
+*Assumes there is a view that takes care of buffers with all the distances already*

 In this sample 2264 is the projection of NC State Plane.
 Adjust the the Projection code to match your projections code.